anhzll-ucsd/Lab8/README.md

 Yes, this element seems encapsulated to a specific area, the length of the message.

 4. What do you expect to happen if we run our puppeteer tests with the field “headless” set to true?
-Our test will run as if someone would be interacting.
+Our tests will round straight through the command line
 5. What would your beforeAll callback look like if you wanted to start from the settings page before every test case?
+    We would use history.pushState()